Human behavior flows from three main sources: desire, emotion and knowledge.

 They’re watching video.

 Trends are changing, video is growing.
 Last year we heard that Instagram is no longer a photo-sharing platform.
 But, we’re seeing the growth of Instagram Reels, the growth of TikTok as a social behemoth.
 TikTok even went from a potential ban in the USA to the biggest growing video network.
 Budgets are moving there, but more importantly, users are moving there as well.
 They’re spending more time in Reels than in all other feeds combined.
+The popularity of reels inspired creators who dwelled in other mediums to repurpose their content, for examples bloggers are creating voice over snippets introducing their latest articles and podcasters are starting to create video podcasts for their brands.

 Backed-up with some numbers, the recent Hunch Creative Video Studio Webinar data shows that: